Skip to Content

 • Any special needs of the child

 A parent must typically make their child support payments until the child reaches 18, with some exceptions.
-Alternatively, parents can agree to their own child support arrangement without leaving the matter to the court.
+Alternatively, parents can agree to their child support arrangement without leaving the matter to the court.
+Therefore, working with a skilled child support attorney in San Diego can not only aid in accurately calculating and negotiating your support obligations but also in understanding the entire legal framework to ensure all aspects of the rules are correctly applied to your situation.

 What Does a Child Support Agreement Include?